 John Begeny, PhD

-John is an Associate Professor of School Psychology at North Carolina State University and a licensed psychologist in North Carolina.
+John is a Professor of School Psychology at North Carolina State University and a licensed psychologist in North Carolina.
 He received his doctorate in School Psychology at Syracuse University and has obtained a variety of professional-practice experiences, having served as a school psychologist in elementary schools and a medical hospital, a classroom teacher for a non-public school, a paraprofessional for a public school, a school district consultant in academic instruction and assessment, and a clinician in a psychoeducational clinic).

 John’s current research examines academic consultation, methods to improve children’s reading abilities, international education, and strategies to narrow the gap between research and practice in education.
 He has received several grants and awards for his teaching and research activities, including grants to improve literacy development for children nationally and internationally.
 In 2010 John received the Ernest A. Lynton Citation for Distinguished Engaged Scholarship, a nationally competitive award that recognizes an early-career faculty member who demonstrates exemplary integration of community-engaged teaching, research, and service.